Plan a cute Peter Rabbit Easter party for the kids with all kinds of garden-themed treats.

 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone.
+This post contains affiliate links for your shopping convenience.
 Read my full disclosure policy here. #SnackPackMixins #CollectiveBias

 Do you remember the story of Peter Rabbit, that naughty little bunny who disobeyed his mother, snuck into Mr. McGregor’s garden and very nearly was baked into a pie?